The Co-operative Bank: Charity and community

 The bank's partnership with youth homelessness charity, Centrepoint, continued during 2018 and raised over £1m, helping to fund a national helpline for Centrepoint, and a specialist helpline service based in Manchester.

 In 2018, the bank partnered with charity Refuge and successfully lobbied for the launch of a new banking industry code of practice for customers affected by financial abuse.

 Divisions

 Smile

-The bank launched a separate internet-only operation known as smile in 1999.
-It has around half a million customers.
+The bank launched a separate Internet-only operation known as Smile in 1999, offering current accounts and savings products.
+As of January 2026, Smile's website is no longer accepting new account applications and is directing customers to its parent instead.